These faculty, staff, and student collaborative working groups meet regularly and host topical events.

 Collective for the Interdisciplinary Study of Medicine and Culture (CISMaC)

 The CISMaC facilitates projects that transcend disciplinary barriers and connect medical study with other fields, promoting work on the history of medicine, literature and medicine, medicine and the arts, health and ethics, intersections of health and gender, ethnicities and race, and, ideally, new inquiries not yet imaginable.
 For more information, visit the CISMac website.

 The DHWG is an interdisciplinary group of faculty, staff, and graduate students who meet monthly to discuss specific projects and opportunities for the humanities in a digital age.
-For more information, visit the Digital Humanities funding page.
+The DHWG also hosts the UF Graduate Certificate in Digital Humanities.
+For more information, visit the UF Digital Humanities Working Group.

 Science Fiction Working Group